 3. My mobile food vending business is already approved by another Council – do I still need to register with Cumberland City Council?

 Yes – you must seek the approval of the local Council in each local government area you wish to trade in.
-If you wish to operate in Cumberland area please complete and submit the Mobile Food Vending Vehicle Application
+If you wish to operate in Cumberland area please complete and submit the Mobile Food Vending Vehicle Application (PDF, 260KB)

 4. I want to set my food truck up at the front of my fixed food premises.
 Is this permitted?

 Councils Mobile Food Vending Policy and Guidelines prohibit the operation of mobile food vending businesses within 50 metres of any existing food premises.
 Refer to our Mobile Food Vending Vehicles Guideline for more information on where you can trade from.